natanbc/andesite/PLUGINS.md

 a valid json object and contain the `classes` key, or loading will fail.
 The array may be left empty, although that would render the plugin useless, as all plugins are completely isolated from each other.

-All entry points defined in `manifest.json` must implement the [`Plugin`](https://github.com/natanbc/andesite-node/blob/master/api/src/main/java/andesite/node/Plugin.java) class.
+All entry points defined in `manifest.json` must implement the [`Plugin`](https://github.com/natanbc/andesite/blob/master/api/src/main/java/andesite/node/Plugin.java) interface.

 The classes must also be contained in the plugin root, with their path being `ROOT_PATH + "/" + CLASS_NAME.replace('.', '/') + ".class"`.
 Jar files built by any